 Where and How is OCR Used

-Optical Character Recognition (OCR) technology is a mature technology with wide business use.
-Essentially, it lets users extract text from an image so it can be manipulated in a word processor or database.
-In other words, it turns an otherwise difficult-to-use image into meaningful content.
-So, what are some of the more popular uses of OCR?
+Optical Character Recognition (OCR) technology is a mature technology with widespread business use.
+Essentially, it enables users to extract text from an image so it can be manipulated in a word processor or database.
+In other words, it transforms a difficult-to-use image into meaningful content.
+So, what are some of the more prevalent uses of OCR?

 OCR in Business

 In business, there are numerous potential applications.

 Extracting information from a printed document or form arguably provides the most significant benefit from OCR.
 Let’s consider a hypothetical scenario: you need to renew a vehicle registration with your state government.
 The required form likely contains a wealth of useful information such as: